 In recent times, political cartoonists have faced stern opposition from governments and laws that stifle dissent and profer prison terms.
 These revolutionary artists help cause social and political change in their societies with their works of art.

 Some African cartoonists who have gotten on politicians’ nerves are Tanzania’s Godfrey ‘Gado’ Mwampembwa, South Africa’s Jonathan ‘Zapiro’ Shapiro, Equatorial Guinea’s Ramón Nse Esono Ebale, Egyptian Doaa Eladl and Zimbabwe’s Tony Namate.

 A little-known revolutionary artist has surfaced amid the anti-government protests in Sudan where demonstrations have been staged since December last year following the rise in the cost of living directly attributed to President Omar al-Bashir, one of Africa’s longest-serving leaders who assumed office after a coup in 1989.

 More about this

-Sudanese cartoonist, Boushra Al-Mujahid, also known as Boushra Cartoonist, has documented the social and political issues in the country through cartoons which are published daily and immediately after a major development.
+Sudanese artist, Boushra Al-Mujahid, also known as Boushra, has documented the social and political issues in the country through cartoons which are published daily and immediately after a major development.